openpreserve/scout/CONTRIBUTE.md

 ### Setup IDE

-After you install eclipse and clone the repo, install the following plugins listed above.
+After you install eclipse and clone the repo, install the plugins listed above.
 To install a plugin click on Help > Eclipse Market Place and search them or just use the nice drag and drop feature and drag them from the links above.

 As soon as you are ready import the maven modules by selecting File > Import > Maven > Existing Maven Projects.
 Maven will fetch the whole internet (this is normal) and will import the projects for you.